 The Sallers’ case was originally tried many years ago and a defense verdict was reached.
 With the skill and dedication of plaintiffs’ counsel, the Sallers won the appeal, and after three long years and numerous delays, the case went to trial again.

-Scott Frost, lead trial lawyer for the plaintiffs and partner at Waters Kraus & Paul, explained that “Today, a Los Angeles County jury gave Bill and Donna long-delayed justice.
+Scott Frost, lead trial lawyer for the plaintiffs and partner at Waters Kraus Paul & Siegel, explained that “Today, a Los Angeles County jury gave Bill and Donna long-delayed justice.
 They also sent a strong message to corporate America that you cannot evade responsibility for unsafe products even if it takes many years.
 This is a great result for our justice system.”

 On December 13, 2013, the Los Angeles county jury returned a verdict in favor of the plaintiffs against Mundet/Crown, Cork & Seal Company, Inc., the only defendant at trial.
 The Sallers were awarded $5,066,000 in damages and $3,600,000 in punitive damages for a total of $8,666,000.